johnnieeliasson/Uppgift-3/3-css-positioning/README.md

 The purpose of the task is to experiment with basic layout tools in css, such as the box model, column layout, multi-columns, margins, padding, the properties display, float, clear, etc. Since bootstrap mainly builds on flex-box, the exercise also includes a part where the ability to practice this tool is included.

+## In addition to layout tools in css, the following must be implemented/included
+1. Documentation of the working process with wireframes for each individual website.
+The wireframes should be placed in a separate folder named wireframes
+2. All CSS rules must be contained in a separate style sheet file, where appropriate selectors and selector-rules should be used
+3. Images and background image should be used
+4. At least the following background properties, with *shorthands* where its appropriate, should be used in some way
+    1. background-color
+    2. background-image
+    3. background-repeat
+    4. background-position
+5. Google fonts

+1. This is a group effort, and as such uses github (and Live Share where appropriate).
+2. The teacher must be invited to your repo
+3. Your repo must include, in addition to all other files
+    1. README.md, where the website/project is described
+    2. A file called logbook.md, a written account of who did what
+    3. Optional: .gitignore
+4. The entire task must be submitted in Omniway, by compressing the root folder (only zip or rar is accepted).
+5. Each group must also be prepared to present their work to the rest of the class

+The entire task must be submitted in Omniway, by compressing the root folder (only zip or rar is accepted).
+Any written tasks and submission questions that belong to the task are answered in Omniway.

 ## Part one

 1. Clone the excersise and open DevTools for warnings/errors.
 Correct the errors (meta tags).
 Ignore if JavaScript errors appears.